syncfusion-content/javascript-docs/js/Diagram/Shapes.md

 ### Gateway

 Gateway is used to control the flow of a process.
 It is represented as a diamond shape.
-To create a gateway, the `shape` property of node should be set as "gateway" and the `gateway` property can be set with any on of the appropriate [Gateways](/js/api/global "BPMNGateways").
+To create a gateway, the `shape` property of node should be set as "gateway" and the `gateway` property can be set with any of the appropriate [Gateways](/js/api/global "BPMNGateways").
 The following code example illustrates how to create a BPMN Gateway.

 {% highlight js %}